COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 | Country of Origin | 0% | USA |

-Comparing 100+ brands tested to date, the average trial period is 171 nights, 51 nights more than Bear offers.
-Bear also offers a lifetime warranty, which is a perk only offered by 40% of all mattresses.
+Comparing 117+ brands tested to date, the average trial period is 192 nights, 72 nights more than Bear offers.
+While the shorter trial period is not ideal, this mattress is backed by a lifetime warranty, which is longer than average.

 How firm is Bear Elite Hybrid?